 Next deposit a generous amount of salt in these holes, making sure to avoid spilling it on plants or grasses you want to preserve so as not to affect them too.

-Boil a pitcher of water, and carefully pour it into the holes taking care to ensure it doesn’t overspill unto the surrounding grass.
-Coldwater can be used as well, but hot water will help dissolve the salt quicker.
+Boil a pitcher of water, and carefully pour it into the holes taking care to ensure it doesn’t overspill onto the surrounding grass.
+Cold water can be used as well, but hot water will help dissolve the salt quickly.

 Repeat the procedure anywhere from one to three times per week and the stump will eventually break down.